 Jerry Williams, Sandy Morgan Block, and Emily A. Filmore are the founding directors of MSU.

-If you are interested in helping, please be sure to visit our Get Involved, Fundraising and Shop sections of this site.
-If you wish to make a tax-deductible donation, please do so on our Make a donation page.
+If you are interested in helping, please be sure to visit our Take Action, Get Involved, Fundraising, and Shop sections of this site.
+If you wish to make a tax-deductible donation, we appreciate any amount you can give on our Make a donation page.

 As for our closed Facebook support groups, the membership continues to grow and the groups have kept the “family” dynamic where members, with only the link of a common rare disease diagnosis, build lasting relationships by providing support, encouragement, experience, and educational resources.